uboat.net

 Cargo8130 tons of general cargo and military stores

-History Completed May 1942 for US War Shipping Administration (WSA), lend-leased on bareboat charter to British Ministry of War Transport (MoWT).
+History Completed in May 1942 for US War Shipping Administration (WSA), lend-leased to Britain on bareboat charter for Ministry of War Transport (MoWT).

-Notes on loss On 25 Jan, 1944, the unescorted Fort la Maune (Master James William Binns OBE) was struck by one torpedo from U-188 and sunk east-northeast of Socotra Island.
-The master, 48 crew members and seven gunners landed on the Arabian coast and were brought by HMS Nigella (K 19) (Lt C.L.L.
-Davies) to Aden, arriving on 6 February.
+At 20.16 hours on 25 Jan 1944 the unescorted Fort la Maune (Master James William Binns, OBE) was hit on the port side in hold #2 by one torpedo from U-188 east-northeast of Socotra Island and sank at 21.02 hours.
+The U-boat surfaced afterwards and questioned the survivors.
+The master, 48 crew members and seven gunners made landfall after 14 days near Al Mukalla in Yemen, were spotted by a Catalina aircraft and were brought by HMS Nigella (K 19) (T/Lt C.L.L.
+Davies, RNVR) to Aden, arriving on 6 February.

 If you can help us with any additional information on this vessel then please contact us.